inet-framework/inet/doc/src/users-guide/ch-lifecycle.rst

 network interface, protocol, etc.) to be operated on.
 The ``operation`` attribute should contain the operation to perform:
-``"shutdown"``, ``"crash"``, or ``"startup"``. ``t`` is the simulation time the operation should be initiated at.
+``"shutdown"``, ``"crash"``, or ``"startup"``. ``t`` is the simulation time at which the operation should be initiated.

 An alternative, shorter form is to use ``<shutdown>``, ``<crash>``, or ``<startup>`` elements instead of the